PedroCristo/README-TEST/README.md

 - After the review is updated the user will see the message at the top right of the screen saying "The review was successfully updated". <br>

 ### Service Review - Delete Review 1

 ![Service Review - Delete Review 1](./assets/readme/features/interactive_messages/watches_clocks_messages_delete_button.jpg)

-- When users are logged in to the website and they have previously posted a review they will see the Delete button at the bottom of their reviews.<br>
+- When users are logged in to the website and they have previously posted a review they will see the "Delete" button at the bottom of their reviews.<br>

 ### Service Review - Delete Review 2